reale/moon-buggy/README.md

+# moon-buggy

-moon-buggy - drive some car across the moon
+Drive some car across the moon.

-INTRODUCTION:
+The classical ascii-art game by [Jochen Voss](https://github.com/seehuhn), with a patch by [Roberto Reale](https://github.com/robertoreale).

+## Introduction

    Moon-buggy is a simple character graphics game, where you drive some kind of car across the moon's surface.
 Unfortunately there are